When is the right time to ask about hospice care?

 How are patients referred to Calvert Hospice?

 The referral process can be initiated by health care professionals, family members, friends, clergy, or patients themselves.
 Calvert Hospice nurses are available 24 hours a day at 410-535-0892.
-Our Intake Nurse is available for Live Chat through the website by Clicking on the Live Chat button on our Homepage.

 Is hospice care just for cancer patients?